949f45ac/xmrig-HIP/README.md

     ]
 }
 ```

+More detailed explanation:

+You want 16 threads on most cards, and a number of blocks that is
+an integer multiple of CU count, and `T x B x 2 < (Memory in MB)`.

+E.g.:
+Vega 56 has 56 CU.

+56 x 4 = 224

+224 x 16 x 2 = 7168

+7168 < 8000

+In some cases taking another 0.5 * CU blocks (like blocks=6.5*CU overall) will increase speed, in
+most cases it will not.

 ## If you want to donate to me (949f45ac) who did HIP port + optimization
 * XMR: `45FbpewbfJf6wp7gkwAqtwNc7wqnpEeJdUH2QRgeLPhZ1Chhi2qs4sNQKJX4Ek2jm946zmyBYnH6SFVCdL5aMjqRHodYYsF`